lewagon/dotfiles/02-OOP/03-Cookbook-Day-One/Optional-01-Medium-pocket/README.md

 ## Specs

+This time you'll code without any help, `rake` will only give you style offenses 👌

 ### Model

 As you know now, you should always start with your model.
 The model is the ruby class we need in order to manipulate the data in our program.